geoflows/D-Claw/user_guide/overview.md

 ### 2.3 D-Claw specific scalars

-Many of these are defined in George and Iverson (2014).
+Many of these are defined in Iverson and George (2014) and George and Iverson (2014).
 Where relevant there is a place for this definition to be noted (TODO).
 Note that some of these can be set as spatially variable using values of `q` or `aux`.
 This is accomplished setting auxinit or qinit (see below).
 Here q_1 means the first element of the q array (python index zero, iqinit=1)

 | Parameter Name     | How to specify if spatially variable? | Default Value | Description (units)| Where to find in G&I(2014) |